-- 1. Employee Responsibilities Regarding Public Records Requests: - a) All records related inquiries received by employees shall be forwarded immediately to Records Management staff at publicrecords@la.gov.
-Employees shall not reply directly to requests for records unless specifically authorized by the LDEQ Records Custodian. - b) When an employee is notified by Records Management staff that they may have records which are responsive to a request, the employee shall respond to Records Management within three business days.
-Within this timeline, the employee shall either provide all responsive records or give a firm date by which the records will be provided.

-- 2. LDEQ Custodian of Records Responsibilities for Public Records Requests: - a) The LDEQ Custodian of Records shall: - Enter each public records request into the public records database upon receipt.
-Requests received via the online request form are automatically entered into the database. - 2) Respond to all public records requests within three (3) business days of the Department's receipt of the request. - 3) Send any responsive records which are not already in the EDMS to the Legal Division for review before providing them in response to a records request. - 4) Ensure that all necessary forms have been fully completed and payment has been received in advance unless an exception has been approved by the LDEQ Records Custodian. - 5) Forward all payments received to the Financial Services Division daily. - 6) Forward all delinquent bills to the Financial Services Division for follow-up or referral to the Legal Division for collection. - 7) Maintain public records requests and responses in accordance with approved retention schedules. - 8) When the Agency receives inquiries about or requests for copies of public records that are not on LDEQ Form ISD-0005-01, instruct the requester to complete LDEQ Form ISD-0005-01.
+- 1. Employee Responsibilities Regarding Public Records Requests - a.
+All records-related inquiries received by employees shall be forwarded immediately to Records Management staff at publicrecords@la.gov.
+Employees shall not reply directly to requests for records unless specifically authorized by the LDEQ Records Custodian or designees. - b.
+When an employee is notified by Records Management staff that they may have records which are responsive to a request, the employee shall respond to Records Management within three business days.
+Within this timeline, the employee shall either provide all responsive records or give a firm date by which the records will be provided. - 2.
+LDEQ Custodian of Records Responsibilities for Public Records Requests The LDEQ Custodian of Records or designees shall: - a.
+Enter each public records request into the public records database upon receipt.
+Requests received via the online request form are automatically entered into the database. - b.
+Respond to all public records requests within three (3) business days of the Department's receipt of the request. - c.
+Send any responsive records that are not already in the EDMS to the Legal Division for review before providing them in response to a records request. - d.
+Ensure that all necessary forms have been fully completed and payment has been received in advance unless an exception has been approved by the LDEQ Records Custodian. - e.
+Forward all payments received to the Financial Services Division daily. - f.
+Forward all delinquent bills to the Financial Services Division for follow-up or referral to the Legal Division for collection. - g.
+Maintain public records requests and responses in accordance with the approved retention schedule. - h.
+When the Agency receives inquiries about or requests for copies of public records that are not on LDEQ Form ISD-0005-01, instruct the requester to complete LDEQ Form ISD-0005-01.